 These tips can help keep customers intrigued and stick around, but a good branding strategy boosts the professionalism and quality of your online entity as a whole.
 A logo is like a visual pitch, and if it’s appealing enough, it can compel users to click on your products.

-Here are six easy steps to get a logo for Etsy business and ways to promote and market your brand with your new visual.
+Here are six easy steps to get a free logo for Etsy business and ways to promote and market your brand with your new visual.

 Your Etsy name is more for your customers than it is for you.
 Decide on a name that oozes quality and appeal, so much so that it would compel onlookers to learn more about your brand and buy from you.